derDeno/Pixelart-Verifier/README.md

 If you want to try the latest features, check out the development version, but it could be a bit buggy so don't use it on your production site!

-You are free to use it in commercial ways, but we would be happy for a credit.

 You are free to use Pixelart Verifier for commercial purposes, crediting the source is not required but will be appreciated.